42Crunch/scand-manager/README.md

 ### Optionally configure POD rules

-Scan Jobs Manager can be configured to specify pod affinity or imagePullSecrets for the jobs it creates.
+Scand Manager can be configured to specify pod affinity, securityContext, resources, or imagePullSecrets for the jobs it creates.

 These can be specified by providing optional command line argument `-podconfig` poinining to `.yaml` or `.yml` file that describes affinity, similar to: